Safe-DS/DSL/docs/development/testing/formatting-testing.md

 ## Adding a formatting test

-1. Create a new file with the extension `.sdstest` in the `tests/resources/formatting` directory or any subdirectory.
+1. Create a new file with the extension `.sdsdev` in the `tests/resources/formatting` directory or any subdirectory.
    Give the file a descriptive name, since the file name becomes part of the test name.

     !!! tip "Skipping a test"